General sets (LazySet)

 – the ambient dimension ofX

-While not strictly required, it is useful to define the following method:
+While not strictly required, it is useful to implement the following function:

 σ(d::AbstractVector, X::LazySet)